Update: October 5, 2021

 Several of these studies will use blood, tissue, and saliva samples collected before and after vaccination to analyze any immune or hormone changes.
 Other studies will use established resources — such as large cohort studies and menstrual cycle tracking apps — to collect and analyze data from racially, ethnically, and geographically diverse populations.
 Two studies will focus on specific populations, including adolescents and people with endometriosis.

 Increased stress, changes in weight and exercise, and other major lifestyle changes can affect menstrual cycles — and all of those changes are common during the COVID-19 pandemic.
 Additionally, studies have shown that some women who had COVID-19 experienced changes in the duration and flow of their menstrual cycles.

-But menstrual cycle changes may not be limited to those who get COVID-19.
-Recently, some people have reported changes in their menstruation after receiving the COVID-19 vaccine, including changes in duration, flow, and accompanying symptoms such as pain.
+Some people have reported changes in their menstruation after receiving the COVID-19 vaccine, including changes in duration, flow, and accompanying symptoms such as pain.